TrellixVulnTeam/favor_GI5G/README.md

 Todo (in order):
  - Fetch methods for specific contacts?
 What do we do when our "last fetch" id/date/whatever is up to date and someone adds a new address they want fetched
  - Serious email testing with more logging, using all the addresses we have now (I.E. make the fetch method use all of them instead of just contacts')
  - g++ 4.9 on Android?
 Necessary for <regex> implementations.
-Also very our exceptions as inherting from runtime_error work on Android
+Also verify our exceptions as inherting from runtime_error work on Android
  - Basic unit tests
  - What do we when we can't parse a message for whatever reason?
 Have a specific method to export as much data as possible?
  - Sort out our license, based on what we want and limitations from what we're already using (GPL...)